containerbuildsystem/osbs-docs/docs/users.rst

   of the Koji build target used.
 The following command is useful in determining which packages are available in a given Koji build tag:
   ``koji list-tagged --inherit --latest TAG``
+  If "packages" key is declared but is empty, the compose will include all packages from the Koji build tag of the Koji build target.

 pulp_repos
   boolean to control whether or not an ODCS compose of type "pulp" should be